shane-tomlinson/browserid-wordpress/readme.txt

 * Click *Upload* (a link at the top)
 * Click *Choose file* and select the file you downloaded before
 * Click *Install*, then *Activate Plugin*

+= 0.37 =
+* Bump version number for new maintainer info.

 = 0.36 =
 * Bugfix: *browserid_error*